steadylearner/Python_Tkinter_Example/blogs/How to make a CLI translator with Python pyttsx3 and deep_translator.md

 ```

 The language options for the **pyttsx3** and the **deep_translator** can be different.
 You can test some of them for your target language.

-If you want to test other audio relevant features with Python, you can refer to [python_audio] repository.

 [You can follow me at GitHub.]